 Miho started practising yoga in 2004, with the aim to improve her concentration and find a good physical complement to the sedentary work as a translator.
 After trying different types of yoga, she found Ashtanga yoga in 2007.
 She has since studied with several senior teachers such as Chuck Miller, John Scott, Tarik Thami ad Michael Stone.
 Miho became Isabella’s apprentice in 2012 continues to deepen her knowledge of yoga with Isabella’s guidance.
-She assists/covers classes regularly and the autumn of 2018 she will teach a beginner’s /foundation course in our Malmö shala.
+She assists/covers classes regularly and as of spring 2019 she will teach Tuesday evening Mysore class at our Malmö shala.
 Miho is also a qualified Yin yoga teacher.

 “Ashtanga yoga has not only fulfilled my initial expectations, but also given me many precious tools to deal with life and to know myself at a deeper level”, says Miho.

 Sara is a professional physiotherapist based in Malmö.
 She is also a dedicated Ashtanga yoga practitioner since 2010.
 Sara lived in Mysore, India, 2011-2012 where studied at the KPJAYI with R. Sharath Jois.
 She also owned and managed the popular yogi meeting point Santosha Café .
 In July 2018, Sara had the privilege of attending Richard Freeman’s one-month long intensive course in Boulder, Colorado, USA.
 Sara has been Isabella’s apprentice since 2015 and regularly assists her in Mysore class.
-In the second half of 2018 she will also teach a beginner’s /foundation course in our Malmö shala.
+As of spring 2019, Sara will teach Thursday evening Mysore class and a beginners level 2 on Monday evenings at our Malmö shala. .